Strictly star makes refreshingly honest admission about her elimination

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

+Strictly Come Dancing stars Sam Quek and Nikita Kuzmin had to bid farewell to the dance floor as they became the latest couple to be voted off the BBC One show on Sunday.

-The latest Strictly Come Dancing star to be eliminated has been left “gutted” by the result, which has been branded a “travesty” by viewers.
+The duo said they were left “gutted” by the result, which has been branded a “travesty” by viewers.

 After an emotional episode that saw professional dancer Amy Dowden in tears over her temporary replacement’s show-stopping performance with JB Gill, Sunday’s results show episode (3 November) saw Gladiators star Montell Jordan end up in the bottom two alongside hockey player Sam Quek.